CAN-DO BCP

 OUR PROMISE

-With the money created selling the items we collect, we will support food banks, Diverse Abilities, Julia's house children's hospice and other local charities.
+With the money created selling the items we collect, we support Christchurch food bank and Hope for Food, Diverse Abilities and The Wave Forward and other local charities.

 CURRENT COLLECTIONS